peteroupc/CBOR-Java/api/com.upokecenter.util.BigInteger.md

 ## Methods

 * `int bitLength()`<br>
+ Deprecated.
 Finds the minimum number of bits needed to represent this object's value, except for its sign.
 * `int compareTo(BigInteger other)`<br>
+ Deprecated.
 Not documented yet.
 * `boolean equals(Object obj)`<br>
+ Deprecated.
 Determines whether this object and another object are equal.
 * `static BigInteger fromBytes(byte[] bytes,
          boolean littleEndian)`<br>
+ Deprecated.
 Initializes an arbitrary-precision integer from an array of bytes.
 * `static BigInteger fromRadixString(String str,
                int radix)`<br>
+ Deprecated.
 Converts a string to an arbitrary-precision integer.
 * `static BigInteger fromString(String str)`<br>
+ Deprecated.
 Converts a string to an arbitrary-precision integer.
 * `int hashCode()`<br>
+ Deprecated.
 Returns the hash code for this instance.
 * `byte[] toBytes(boolean littleEndian)`<br>
+ Deprecated.
 Returns a byte array of this object's value.
 * `String toRadixString(int radix)`<br>
+ Deprecated.
 Generates a string representing the value of this object, in the given radix.
 * `String toString()`<br>
+ Deprecated.
 Converts this object to a text string in base 10.
 * `static BigInteger valueOf(long longerValue)`<br>
+ Deprecated.
 Converts a 64-bit signed integer to a big integer.

 ## Field Details

 ### ONE
-    @Deprecated public static final BigInteger ONE
+    @Deprecated public static final BigInteger ONE Deprecated.&nbsp;<i>Use EInteger from PeterO.Numbers/com.upokecenter.numbers.</i>
-<span class='deprecatedLabel'>Deprecated.</span>&nbsp;<span class='deprecationComment'>Use EInteger from PeterO.Numbers/com.upokecenter.numbers.</span>
 ## Method Details

 ### fromBytes
-    public static BigInteger fromBytes(byte[] bytes, boolean littleEndian) Initializes an arbitrary-precision integer from an array of bytes.
+    public static BigInteger fromBytes(byte[] bytes, boolean littleEndian) Deprecated.&nbsp;

 **Parameters:**